aws-cloudformation/community-registry-extensions/hooks/CloudFront_LoggingEnabled/README.md

             QueryString: false
 ```

-This will be found as compliant
+This template will be found as compliant and deploy successfully.
 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"
 Resources: